This post may contain affiliate links.

 Vietnam is an amazing country full of beautiful people, stunning scenery and delicious food.
 Little wonder it is becoming one of the biggest tourist destinations in Southeast Asia.
 Read on for my Vietnam travel tips for both the seasoned traveler, first-timers or 2-week holiday-makers.
-These tips are freshly minted for 2019 to 2020.

 Like any destination, it always pays to do your research before you arrive.
 This allows you to get the best experiences and avoid the pitfalls of a new and unfamiliar destination.
 Reading these essential Vietnam travel tips before you go will help you make the most of your time in Vietnam, regardless of the length of your stay.